ing-bank/zkflow/README.md

      ```
 * To be able to use ZKFlow's contract test DSL and other convenience functions, add `testImplementation("com.ing.zkflow:test-utils:1.0-SNAPSHOT")` to your `dependencies` block in `build.gradle.kts`.

 Now you are ready to adapt your contracts, states, commands, contract tests and flow tests to work with ZKFlow.
-See the [Getting Started](./docs/getting-started.md) for guidance.
+Please see [ExampleToken.kt](./sample-zkdapp/src/main/kotlin/com/example/contract/token/ExampleToken.kt) for guidance on how to adapt a state class.
+It is documented extensively.

 ## Troubleshooting the sample ZKDapp or your own ZKDapp